Henrywis/Capstone-project/README.md

 - I will store this interaction data and the user profiles, jobs/internships in my postgreSQL database

 2. DATA PROCESSING:- I will convert the data (categorical data such as category clicks) into numerical data to be stored in my database, suitable for analysis.
+Using TF-IDF Vectorization to covert the processed text to numerical representations to feed into the ranking model.

 3. DEFINE SIMILARITY MATRIX
 I will be using the Cosine Similarity metric to measure the similarity between a user and the job/internship listing